nename/bjcounter/README.md

 # Blackjack counter with basic strategy without accounting for deviation

-Basic manual black jack counter with basic strategy.
+Basic manual blackjack counter with basic strategy.
 Program is based on running count and playing with 8 decks.

 #### TODO